Where health meets politics: examining the pressure to restrict

 This is an online resource for materials related to ecigarette politics, legal issues, regulatory issues and health-related topics.

-We aim to provide reference materials for EV (electronic vapouriser or 'ecig') advocates, and for those involved in the regulation and health debates.
-There are useful and in some cases unique information resources here, plus a news update / blog.
+We aim to provide reference materials for EV (electric/electronic vaporiser or 'ecig') and THR advocates, and for those involved in the regulation and health debates.
+There are useful information resources here including a reference list, quotes, politics-related terminology, vaping-related terms and in-depth explanations of various issues.
+The current state of knowledge of nicotine, nutrition and health is a main feature.

-"If all the smokers in Britain stopped smoking cigarettes and started smoking e-cigarettes we would save five million deaths in people who are alive today.
+"If all the smokers in Britain stopped smoking cigarettes and started [using] e-cigarettes we would save five million deaths in people who are alive today.
 It’s a massive potential public health prize."

 - Prof. J Britton, Royal College of Physicians

-It is now very clear that preventing unhindered access to ecigarettes has no relation to health, since there is an overwhelming weight of evidence that tells us there are no issues requiring action in any country where consumer products are effectively regulated.
+It is now very clear that placing artificial restrictions on access to ecigarettes has no relation to health, since there is an overwhelming weight of evidence that tells us there are no issues requiring action in any country where consumer products are effectively regulated.
 Moves to block access to electronic cigarettes in such countries are based firmly on economic pressures and ideology.
 Policy-making is a trade-off between saving lives and maintaining current income streams, and the simple fact is that where you stand on life versus profits determines where you stand on the ecig issue.

-We believe that, in time, more than half of smokers will switch, given the opportunity (since this has already happened in Sweden with an alternative product).
-Artificial restrictions on this process purely for the benefit of those who earn vast incomes from the smoking money machine are entirely wrong and hugely detrimental to public health.
+We believe that, in time, and given the opportunity, more than half of smokers will switch (since this has already happened in Sweden with an alternative product).
+Artificial restrictions on this process purely for the benefit of those who earn vast incomes from the smoking money machine are essentially criminal because they are hugely detrimental to public health.

 "We have such a massive opportunity here.
 It would be a shame to let it slip away by being overly cautious.
 E-cigarettes are about as safe as you can get."